OSGeo/gdal/doc/source/development/rfc/rfc102_embedded_resources.rst

 Fully backwards compatible.

-C23 is not required if EMBED_RESOURCE_FILES is not enabled.
+C23 is not required, unless EMBED_RESOURCE_FILES is enabled in GDAL.

 Documentation
 -------------